 The long battery life and the functionality of the smartphone as a data-logger enable autonomous data acquisition for more then 20 days.

 The data assimilation phase is vital to the quality of a weather forecast.

-Sectors such as civil protection, urban micrometeorology, agritourism, road management are among those that can benefit considerably from accurate forecasts with high spatial resolution.
+Sectors such as civil protection, urban micrometeorology, agritech-precision agricolture, road management and safety are among those that can benefit considerably from accurate weather forecasts with high spatial resolution.

 Thanks to its fast and simple usability, MeteoTracker is the ideal instrument for exploring the world of meteorology.

 The collection of data while mobile and with high spatial resolution is an excellent starting point that primary, middle and high school teachers can use to approach topics related to the atmosphere, weather forecasting, careers in meteorology and climate change, to varying levels of detail.